mhmhatta/mhmhatta/README.md

 I'm Hatta Abdillah
 -------------------------------

-A Computer Science graduate from the University of Sumatera Utara with a foundation in software development and a specialization in Artificial Intelligence.
-Starting from learning HTML, I am genuinely enthusiastic about AI and Backend Development.
+Starting from learning HTML, genuinely enthusiastic about ML and AI Development.

 * ✉️  You can contact me at [muhammad.hatta18@gmail.com](mailto:muhammad.hatta18@gmail.com)
 * 🤝  I'm open to collaborating on a project